 Notice that the New Year in 2009 will occur on Oct 18 instead of 2008’s Oct 28.
 The calendar is still aligned with the moon, but has drifted from the sun by ten days.
 After another year, it will have drifted from the sun by another ten days…

 This drifting is why the Coligny calendar includes a “leap month” every two and a half years.
 The leap months are called “Ciallos Buis”, the “Gathering”, and may have marked a time in which people gathered for trade, ritual, and other observances.
-One Ciallos Buis occurs before the first month of the year (around Samhain), and the other occurs before the sixth month of the year (around Beltane).
+One Ciallos Buis occurs before the first month of the year (around Samhain), and the other occurs before the seventh month of the year (around Beltane).